How to Rent Your Property

 Every alarm must be in proper working order on the first day of a new tenancy.
 Any alarms must be repaired or replaced once you have been informed that they have been found faulty.

-• Flushing out the water system before letting the property
+Flushing out the water system before letting the property

-• Ensuring cold water tanks have a tight lid to stop debris from getting into the system
+Ensuring cold water tanks have a tight lid to stop debris from getting into the system

-• Setting control parameters to ensure water is stored at the correct temperature
+Setting control parameters to ensure water is stored at the correct temperature

-• Removing unused pipework
+Removing unused pipework

 You should inform your tenants about control measures they can take.
-These could include cleaning showerheads or running all the taps for five minutes if they’ve been off.
+These could include cleaning showerheads or running all the taps for five minutes if they’ve been away.
 Tell them to let you (or your agent) know if problems occur with the water system, or if the water’s not heating properly.

-You should keep records of any legionella assessments and plan follow-up checks to be carried out periodically.
+You should keep records of any legionella assessments and plan follow up checks to be carried out periodically.

-Gas Safety Checks for Landlords: Legal Requirements and Certificates
+Gas Safety Checks for Landlords

 This will help you find a suitable time with your tenant to carry out the check and comply with the law.
-Keep on track with your safety checks by setting up a free reminder at StayGasSafe.co.uk.
+Keep on track with your safety checks by setting up a free reminder at StayGasSafe.co.uk

-If the tenant has their own gas appliances, you are still responsible for maintaining the pipework, but not the appliance itself or any flues that solely connect to tenant-owned appliances.
+If the tenant has their own gas appliances, you are still responsible for maintaining the pipework but not the appliance itself or any flues that solely connect to tenant-owned appliances.

 It is also your responsibility to make sure that any gas pipework in the property is maintained and kept in a safe condition.
 Regular inspections will highlight any repairs you need to make.
-To minimise disruption, it is good practice for an engineer to inspect and test the pipework between tenancies.
+To minimise disruption it is good practice for an engineer to inspect and test the pipework between tenancies.

 It’s worth noting that installation pipework is not covered by the annual gas safety check, so ask your engineer to carry out a tightness test on the gas system and visually examine the pipework for any defects.

-The Gas Safe registered engineer will issue a record of the annual safety check.
+A record of the annual safety check will be issued by the Gas Safe registered engineer.
 You must give a copy of the record to your tenant within 28 days of the check being completed, or to a new tenant at the start of their tenancy.

 You will need to retain copies for at least two years.
-You can keep your records electronically, provided you can issue a hard copy if requested, they’re secure from loss and interference, and clearly identify the engineer who issued the record.
+You can keep your records electronically provided you can issue a hard copy if requested, they’re secure from loss and interference and clearly identify the engineer who issued the record.

-Since January 2013, flues that remove fumes from a sealed, fan-assisted boiler which are concealed in a void (e.g. in a ceiling, behind a wall or within boxing) must have suitably sized inspection hatches installed so that the entire length of the flue can be inspected by a Gas Safe registered engineer.
+Since January 2013, flues that remove fumes from a room sealed, fan-assisted boiler which are concealed in a void, (e.g. in a ceiling, behind a wall or within boxing) must have suitably sized inspection hatches installed so that the entire length of the flue can be inspected by a Gas Safe registered engineer.

 If a flue is inaccessible, or the hatches are not positioned correctly or of adequate size to allow the entire flue to be inspected, the engineer will classify the appliance as ‘at risk’ and apply a ‘Danger safety warning do not use’ label to the appliance.

 If an engineer has turned an appliance off and issued a warning notice, the appliance must not be turned on under any circumstances.
-The ‘Do not use’ sticker must not be removed until an engineer has rectified the defects your tenant has a duty not to use the appliance.
+The ‘Do not use’ sticker must not be removed until an engineer has rectified the defects—your tenant has a duty not to use the appliance.

 If a heating appliance has been disconnected, you must provide your tenants with emergency heating whilst arranging for appropriate remedial work to be done.

-The tenancy agreement should specify that access must be granted for maintenance or safety checks to be carried out, but you must not use force to enter the property.
+The tenancy agreement should specify that access must be granted for maintenance or safety checks to be carried out but you must not use force to enter the property.

-If your tenant is refusing access, you must keep a record of all the reasonable actions you have taken to comply with the law.
+If your tenant is refusing access, you must keep a record of all the reasonable action you have taken to comply with the law.
 Make sure you can provide evidence of repeated attempts to carry out the safety check by writing to your tenant and explaining that a safety check is a legal requirement in place for their own safety.

 How much is your property really worth?